ucsb-cs24/w22/_info/syllabus.md

 ## Makeups for exams

-* Makeups on quizzes and exams will only be given if there is an emergency situation that you could not predict or avoid including but not limited to major illness
+* Makeups on exams will only be given if there is an emergency situation that you could not predict or avoid including but not limited to major illness

 * No makeups will be given if you have a conflict with any of the exams for this course.
 Please check for conflicts with the final!